-TITLE OF BILL: An act to amend the education law, in relation to creating the crime of identity theft in the fourth degree
+TITLE OF BILL: An act to amend the penal law, in relation to creating the crime of identity theft in the fourth degree

 PURPOSE OR GENERAL IDEA OF BILL: Expands the scope of the crime of identity theft to include attempts to assume the identity of another person.

 SUMMARY OF SPECIFIC PROVISIONS: The penal law is amended to include a new section 190.77a to create the crime of identity theft in the fourth degree.
 Makes the crime of identity theft in the fourth degree a class A misdemeanor.

 JUSTIFICATION: Identity theft is an ongoing Crime in the State of New York.
 Some identity theft is overt such as using stolen identification at a local or online retailer.
 Other forms of identity theft rely on "phishing" or "social engineering".
 Individuals masquerade as someone else in order to gain information.
 They may, for example, contact a bank to learn if a potential victim has funds in their account.
 Or, they may contact a large computing institution pretending to be an executive who "forgot" his/her password.
 Merely pretending to be someone else, without more, does not constitute a crime.
 This legislation would address this gap in the existing identity theft law.